rehmatworks/serverpilot-python/README.md

 * `Exception: 404 Error: Not Found` is thrown when you attempt to access a non-existent resource
 * `Exception: 400 Error: Bad Request` is thrown generally when form parameters are invalid

-This package covers all API operations supported by ServerPilot API.
+This package covers all API operations supported by ServerPilot.
 If you have any confusions on required parameters or something else, you should check the [API documentation of ServerPilot](https://github.com/ServerPilot/API).